DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Implementation Details

-The output of $T_\theta$ is a three-dimensional scale and shift vector for each part style latent.
-For missing parts, we mask out its associated token during the self-attention layers. \paragraph{Cross Diffusion Network} As derived in \cref{equ:reparam}, we learn a noise approximator $\bm{\varepsilon}_{\phi}$ that estimates pure noises given noisy inputs at time step $t$.
+As derived in \cref{equ:reparam}, we learn a noise approximator $\bm{\varepsilon}_{\phi}$ that estimates pure noises given noisy inputs at time step $t$.
 We use a cross-attention-only transformer to implement $\bm{\varepsilon}_\phi$.
 Specifically, the input consists of $N$ tokens where $N$ is the number of points in a shape $S$.
 Each input token is the concatenation of $(x^{(t)}, \tau_j, j)$ if the point $x^{(t)}$ belongs to the $j$-th part.
 Because of computation cost and independence assumption across different point samples, the input tokens are first projected to $128$ dimensional vectors and then individually attend to $m$ context tokens each being the concatenation of $(z_j, \tPart_j, j, t)$, for $j=1, ..., m$ followed by a feedforward layer and layer normalization.
 The transformer architecture is similar to that of the transformation sampler, with parameters listed in Tab. \ref{tab:ddpm-param}.

-\subsubsection{Algorithm}
+\subsection{Algorithm}

 We provide the training and sampling algorithms for \methodname in Algorithm~\ref{algo:1} (first stage training), Algorithm~\ref{algo:2} (second stage training), and Algorithm~\ref{algo:sampling} (sampling).